shadowcat-mst/plx/README.md

 These will include the containing directory of the environment's perl binary if not already in `PATH`, followed by the `bin` directories of any `ll` entries in the libspecs.

+## --env

+Prints the changes that will be made to your environment variables, in a syntax that is (hopefully) correct for your current shell.

 ## --cpanm